Cop on polio duty martyred in Karak

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARAK: A police constable deputed to provide security to a polio team was gunned down in Latamber area here on Tuesday, official sources said.
+KARAK: A police constable guarding a polio team was Tuesday gunned down in Latamber area, official sources said.

+The unidentified assailants managed to escape taking away the official gun of the fallen cop.

 Police and personnel of Rescue 1122 shifted the body to Civil Hospital in Latamber for autopsy.
-The first information report of the incident was registered at the Latamber Police Station.
-After learning about the incident, Assistant Commissioner Karak Muhammad Shah Jamil and other officials rushed to the hospital.
+The first information report of the incident was registered by the Latamber Police Station.